Table of Contents

 Getting buy-in with stakeholders

 Do you have trouble seeking approvals from your management or other stakeholders?
+This is a common challenge that marketers face.
 While their concerns are genuine, given how it is difficult to measure the ROI of content marketing, creating smaller milestones can help.
 Like on social media where you have specific goals for each post, such as highlighting a key feature, increasing engagement, building interest or hype for a new product about to be launched, even content delivery on other platforms such as blogs and emails can have a simple goal.
 While at times the goal can merely be brand awareness and other times the goal can be increased sales (especially when you have a discount code to go with), the content also has the job to increase consideration of the product.

 When you create a content calendar, regardless of the platform, allot tinier goals or milestones to all your pieces of content.
 These small goals connect to the overall content strategy and are easier to push in the long run.